gazaskygeeks/Coding-Foundations-course/coursebook/session-17/DOM-manipulations.md

   <hr/>
 `
 ```
-Appending markup to the HTML as shown above is usually a bad idea though, as we’d lose any previously made property changes on the affected elements and bound event listeners.
+Appending markup to the HTML, as shown above, is usually **a bad idea though**, as we’d lose any previously made property changes on the affected elements and bound event listeners.
 Setting the `.innerHTML` is good for completely throwing away markup and replacing it with something else, e.g. server-rendered markup.
 So appending elements would better be done like so:

 ```js
 const link = document.createElement('a')